Calmarius/pl2019_3/README.md

     println list ( "The answer is: " + 20 22 )

 The result of the list command is the group `( "The answer is: " 42 )`.
-Which will be passed to the println which converts it to string.
+Which is passed to the println which converts it to string.
 We know that converting a group to string causes all its child nodes converted to string and then concatenated.
 So it should print `"The answer is: 42"`.